SAN PHRA KAN

 truthfully."
 His Majesty commanded that they be brought to the following angels:

-Phra Trong Muang, Phra Cena Muang, and Phra Canoolij at the Pratu Chai,
+Phra Trong Muang, Phra Cena Muang, and Phra Canoolij at the Pratu Chai, that

-they should honor them in the Siamese way in order that through their prayers they
+should honor them in the Siamese way in order that through their prayers they

 might be freed."